 10 Affordable Towns Near the Coast

 The towns profiled here are not all bargains on an absolute basis.
-But we think they are relatively affordable, considering they are at or below the national median home price, and on or very near a coast.
-For the record, Zillow.com reports the median at $169,200, while the National Association of Realtors says it was $196,900 at the end of 2013.
+But we think they are relatively affordable, considering they are at or near the national median home price, and on or very near a coast.
+For the record, Zillow.com reports the median home value at $201,900 in Oct., 2017 (vs. $169,200 at the end of 2013), while the National Association of Realtors says it was $255,600 at the end of the 2nd Quarter, 2017 vs. $196,900 at the end of 2013.

 New Bern, North Carolina is a historic town located where 2 rivers join to meet the Pamlico Sound on the Southeastern coast of North Carolina.
 This city of nearly 29,000 has a 56 square block tree lined historic district.
-According to City-Data.com, the median selling price of a home here was $160,000 in late 2013.
+According to Zillow.com, the median listing price of a home here was $175,000, up about $15,000 from late 2013.

 Apalachicola is a small town of a few thousand people on the Gulf Coast of Florida, about an hour south of Tallahassee.
 This old and wealthy fishing town has a long history due to its location on the rich fishing and oystering areas of the Gulf Coast.
 The interesting downtown with many restored buildings reminiscent of the Old South.
-Median home sold between $100,000 – $150,000 in 2013.
+The Aug.
+2017 Zillow Home Value Index was $150,700, an increase from 2013.

 The City of Palm Coast is an enormous planned community of 77,000 located on Florida’s northeast coast, equidistant from Jacksonville and Orlando.
 Many of its residents are active adults living here in retirement.
 Palm Coast is one of the more interesting planned communities anywhere, with businesses, retail, and residential combined.
-The median home sale was for $140,000 in 2013’s 4th quarter.
+The Home Value Index was $198,900 in late 2017, well above 2013 prices.

 Port Angeles, Washington is a busy port on the northern portion of the Olympic Peninsula.
 It offers spectacular scenery and recreational opportunities.
 Port Angeles is home to Peninsula College.
 Population is about 18,000.
 This coastal town is tucked between the Olympic Mountains and the Strait of Juan de Fuca with a panoramic view of Victoria and southern Vancouver Island, British Columbia.
 It is surrounded the by the million acre Olympic National Park.
-Port Angeles’ median home price was between $150,000 and $160,000 in late 2013
+Port Angeles’ Home Value Index was $225,000 in late 2017.
+While that is above the national Home Value Index, for the Pacific Northwest this is reasonable.

 Want more affordable places to retire?